PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 The active branch is `fb-refactor5`, created from `main` after pull request `#949` merged the complete `fb-refactor4` checkpoint.
 Pull request `#950` is closed, and no open pull request tracks this branch.
-The Goal is active again;
-subsequent work uses coherent commits and pushes without opening a pull request.
+This checkpoint is ready for a Goal pause; work resumes only after an explicit instruction and continues with coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the dormant SiNet double-Logistic mix- attention compatibility path to `passes/sinet_mix_attention_layout.py`.
-The former 808-line full-map fixed-point mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
-It proves the channel- and spatial-attention branches, both residual-source variants, rank-four and rank-five axis/shape changes, both Logistic gates, constant ownership, terminal Conv ownership, and every removable adapter before mutation.
-The current real SiNet ordered pipeline matches neither the old nor the new owner, and the production artifacts remain byte-identical.
+The latest implementation unit moves the dormant SiNet SA/PA MirrorPad compatibility path to `passes/sinet_sa_pa_mirrorpad_layout.py`.
+The former 683-line full-map fixed-point mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
+It proves the Mean/ ReduceMax spatial-attention branch, external channel-attention input, rank-five position-attention merge, optional gate adapter, source-side Mul layout, constant ownership, public boundaries, and every removable adapter before mutation.
+Both legacy and indexed owners match zero candidates in the current real SiNet ordered pipeline, and the production artifacts remain byte- identical.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous